rchakra3/x9115rc3/paper/README.md

 # Review: Developments in Automated Test Generation Techniques

-## I. Abstract
+## 1. Abstract

 In this paper I cover recent developments in Automated Test Generation based on papers from 2008 to 2014.
 Some of these papers build on the work of previous papers, whereas others try and apply existing techniques in different domains.
 I conclude by offering my opinions on the results of the various papers and where I feel future work would be most effective.

-## II.
-Introduction
+## 2. Introduction

 The field of automated testing is one that is increasingly important with the increase in both the complexity and functionality of modern programs and applications.
 Multiple frameworks, languages and approaches to application design results in a huge overhead if functionality and coverage testing is required.
 Often, this leads to developers achieving high coverage through inflexible, specific tests to meet project requirements, but low overall functionality or system testing.

 Automating this process using smart optimization techniques that can recognize patterns in the software being tested, can vastly reduce time spent by developers on this part of the development pipeline.
 In this paper I cover various approaches to this problem with multiple goals including improving the quality and effectiveness of tests and testing the effectiveness of combining different existing techniques.

-## III.
-Motivation

-## IV.
-Existing Approaches
+## 3. Approaches and State of Research

 Automated Software Testing can be approached in multiple ways depending on the goals and constraints involved, as well as the kind of program being tested.
 The approach to testing code that is primarily driven through UI interaction (as in the case of mobile apps) would have to be different from one that is used in the microcontroller in a NASA rocket.

 Regardless, there are some basic concepts that can be applied across all their domains.
-In this section I cover some of these concepts and then move onto specialized applications of them in later sections.
+In this section I cover some of these concepts and discuss the state of research in these areas.

-#### Randomized Testing:
+#### 3.1.
+Randomized Testing

 If the goal is simply achieving high coverage and there are no major time constraints, Randomized testing has been shown to produce good results.
 Most such tools (such as Randoop) generate test inputs, look at the results of such inputs and modify or add test cases based on these results.
 If a certain type of input consistently generates Exceptions, it is changed.
 If instead, only certain instances of it create exceptions, that test is kept since it probably points to a flaw in program logic.

 The beauty of randomized testing is that the generation phase (of inputs) is extremely cheap in terms of computational complexity.
 Randomized Testing treats the code being tested as a black box.
 Each logical unit of code is treated separately and tested as such.
 Thus, these tools provide good results for unit testing.

 However, it does have its downsides.
-For one, the sheer number of test cases generated is huge[4].
+For one, the sheer number of test cases generated is huge[4][7].
 Depending on the software engineering model being used, and especially the frequency of builds, this may or may not be a problem.
 For example, in an environment using Continuous Integration, where the build process (which involves running all the test cases) is run at a high frequency this would be undesirable.
 Instead, generating a smaller number of better quality tests would be more desirable.
 There would be a high initial overhead in generating the tests, but running them would be a quicker process.
 The other approaches discussed are better suited to such an environment.

 Another problem is such tools treating the code being tested as a black box.
 They do not take into account the interactions between the various components of the system as a whole.
 This can lead to failures during testing which would never occur in an actual run of the application.
 For example, in the program execution sequence where the input of a function B can only be provided by another function A in any intended use of the application, randomized testers would not take the constraints of function A into account while generating inputs for B. Thus, running the test suites generated by such test tools can give potentially misleading result statistics and force investigations into code where none are required.

 Purely randomized test generation seems to have been the first technique explored and optimized, and there does not seem to be much research focussed on improving on it.
 My opinion is that random test generators have their place as an initial cursory health check of a system - almost as a smoke test to identify components of the system that seem to be failing very frequently.
 Individual components that have obvious flaws in their logic can be identified very quickly, however it is not very practical to run the entire suite generated by them for every build nor do they provide much information about how well different components are interacting.

-#### Constraint-based Testing with Symbolic Execution
+#### 3.2.
+Constraint-based Testing with Symbolic Execution

 This is a form of white box testing.
 Symbolic execution of code refers to assigning symbolic values to variables as some code is executed.
 The path conditions or constraints that need to be satisfied as represented as a series of boolean expressions.
 At each branch in the code, one of the execution paths is followed.
 Typically, the aim of symbolic execution is to try and explore all such paths fully.
 The output of symbolic execution is a symbolic execution tree which a representation of all the possible paths that can be taken during execution.
 These contraints are then solved to generate test inputs.

 As is expected, this form of testing would generate very high branch coverage and never generate test inputs that were invalid.
 It works well when the decision space is small since it attempts to explore all the paths through the code.
 As the decision space increases, this form of testing takes larger amounts of time to generate inputs[6], since it generates all possible inputs that solve the constraints.

-#### Dynamic Symbolic Execution (DSE)
+#### 3.3.
+Dynamic Symbolic Execution (DSE)

 Dynamic Symbolic Execution or Concolic Testing is an extension of classic symbolic execution.
 Where classic symbolic execution-based techniques generate symbolic functions and then generate all possible inputs to test them, DSE initially starts running the program with certain values.
 It maintains a concrete state and a symbolic state: the concrete state maps all variables to their concrete values; the symbolic state only maps variables that have non-concrete values[13].
 Every time the execution branches, the branching conditions and current program state are collected, represented symbolically and stored.
 Once the execution is complete, one of the stored path conditions is selected, its variables negated to find an unexplored path and the process repeats itself.
 This approach typically runs faster than classic symbolic execution as it does not generate as many input values.

 Concolic Testing successfully attempts to mitigate the issue of path explosion in classic Symbolic Execution by trying to focus on certain paths at a single time, or at least limiting possible paths by specifying certain concrete values at the start.
 However, it may not perform well in non-deterministic settings as it might take a path other than the intended one.

 Another problem is with Symbolic Execution in general - solving the constraints generated is the largest bottleneck in most real-world applications[13].
 Tools such as CUTE[6] attempt to solve these issues by eliminating irrelevant constraints or mainting solutions of constraints that have already been solved in case they are seen again at some point.
 The papers I have covered below have tried to parallelize the entire process with some promising results.

+In recent years, with the improvement in easily accessible computation power, Symbolic Execution and its derivatives have gained a lot of popularity due to their high code coverage.

-#### Meta heuristic search based testing
+#### 3.4.
+Meta heuristic search based testing

 This is a form of white box testing that generates test inputs for programs by starting with a set of candidate inputs and then attempting to improve them over multiple iterations.
 Meta heuristic search based testing encompasses a wide range of approaches, the most popular of which seems to be the utilization of Genetic algorithms to optimize the inputs over multiple iterations.
 Genetic Algorithms starts with a set of candidate solutions to a problem (in the case of testing this is a set of possible inputs for a program).
 A pre-defined fitness function is used to find the *best* inputs which are then stoachastically chosen and modified based on the type of algorithm.
 The fitness function here would be tuned to improve statement or branch coverage or even try and favour longer program chains as a way to attempt overall system testing.